xavipedrals/iosMovies/Carthage/Checkouts/RxSwift/Documentation/Examples.md

 If you are new to Rx, the next example will probably be a little overwhelming at first.
 However, it's here to demonstrate how RxSwift code looks in the real-world.

 This example contains complex async UI validation logic with progress notifications.
-All operations are cancelled the moment `disposeBag` is deallocated.
+All operations are canceled the moment `disposeBag` is deallocated.

 Let's give it a shot.